-Inventories are stated at the lower of cost and net realisable value.
 Costs incurred in bringing the inventories to their present location and condition are accounted for as follows:

-- Raw materials: purchase costs on a first-in first-out basis. - Finished goods and work-in-progress: costs of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity.
-These costs are assigned on a first-in first-out basis.
+- Raw materials: purchase costs on a weighted average basis. - Finished goods and work-in-progress: costs of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity.
+These costs are assigned on a weighted average basis.